skupperproject/skupper-website/input/v2/index.md

 service exposure.
 In v2, all of Skupper's interfaces and platforms use this common API.

-The following are the core API resources in v2, organized by function:
+The following are the key API resources in v2:

 <style>
 .data-table table {